boonebgorges/buddypress-docs/readme.txt

 * Fixes recursion problem that caused fatal errors when filtering by has-attachment on some setups
 * Fixes incorrect tag directory links at the bottom of individual Docs
 * Fixes CSS for hover actions in Docs directory
+* Fixes bug that may cause fatal errors when using private attachments on setups other than vanilla Apache

 = 1.4.3 =
 * Fixes bug introduced in 1.4.2 that prevents certain sorts of Doc editing